jarvisar/senior-design/README.md

 ### Receiving Results

 All data is pulled directly from [NASA's Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PSCompPars) operated by the California Institute of Technology.
 After submitting a search, the results will be displayed in a table format.
-Additionally, a download button will appear allowing the results to be exported in CSV format on the local disk.
+Additionally, a download button will appear, allowing the results to be exported to a CSV file on the local disk.
         To sort the data, click on a column header to toggle between descending and ascending order.
         By clicking on an individual exoplanet's row, specific data about that exoplanet can be viewed such as its position in the sky and other additional resources.
 Clicking on a card's title will search for exoplanets with similar data.

 ### Understanding the Results

-The results returned from the search will include columns with information such as the exoplanet's name, host name, discovery details, and academic reference.
+The results returned from the search will include columns with information such as the exoplanet's name, host name, discovery method, discovery year, discovery facility, and academic reference.

 * The orbital period column is the time (in days) for exoplanet to orbit host star
 * The radius column is measured in units of radius of the Earth (ER)